teamplanes/dashbored/docs/README.md

 #### Step 1.

-In your gatsby project, edit the `gatsby-config.js` and add the dashbored's theme:
+If you haven’t got a gatsby-config.js file already, create an empty one and add the dashbored's theme:

 ```js
 // gatsby-config.js